cwonjin11/vehicles-organizer-sinatra/Note2.md

 ## rendering vs redirect

 - Rendering
-  allows us to pass instance variable through to the era files displays the view without submitting an additional request to the server
+  allows us to pass instance variable through to the erb files displays the view without submitting an additional request to the server
 - Redirecting
   Sends a new request to the server